-It has been exciting times on the pro tennis tours since the last time we checked in.
+It has been exciting times on the pro tennis tours in ATP & WTA tennis news.
 We got the excitement of the ATP Cup and the Australian Swing, the build-up for the Australian Open, and much more.

 If you weren’t able to keep up with everything going on, we’ve got your back.
 Below are the tournament news/results, top headlines, and spotlight story!